agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 AND Collision_Date <= '2017-12-31'  -- 2018 is incomplete
 {% endhighlight %}

-This gave me 223,772 data points (accidents) to examine spanning 2001 to 2017.
+This gave me 223,772 data points to examine spanning 2001 to 2017.
 [Just as before][ds], accidents from the most recent year are rejected because the database dump comes from September 2018, and so the year is incomplete.

 [ds]: {% post_url 2016-12-02-switrs_crashes_by_date %}#data-selection